shawqi96/TwoRNS/README.md

   to the frame-dragging velocity of spacetime caused by the rigidly rotating baryonic fluid.
 - Fermionic DM pressure and energy density is calculated with user provided dark matter particle mass and self-interaction strength.
-- Total mass within the baryonic radius is calculated using the global definition.
+- Total mass within the baryonic radius is calculated using the global definition, along with dark cloud mass.

 run make,
 then